goncaloMagalhaes/python-intermediate-level-course/README.md

 # Python Intermediate Level Course

 This is a 4 sessions course (~8h) in Python and a variety of PSL features.
+It was given in Jan2022 to various IT professionals, mostly [Findmore Consulting](https://www.findmore.pt/) employees, at [Findmore Academy](https://academy.findmore.pt/).

 ## Prerequisites
 * Know Python basics